waylayio/waylay-sdk-data-py/waylay-sdk-data-types/README.md

 This Python package is automatically generated based on the Waylay Data OpenAPI specification (API version: 2.14.0)

-It consists of two sub-packages that are both plugins for the waylay-sdk package.
-- The `waylay-sdk-data` sub-package contains the Data api methods.
-- The `waylay-sdk-data-types` sub-package is an extension that contains the typed model classes for all path params, query params, body params and responses for each of the api methods in `waylay-sdk-data`.
+It is considered an extension of the waylay-sdk-data package, and it consists of the typed model classes for all path params, query params, body params and responses for each of the api methods in `waylay-sdk-data`.

 ## Requirements.
 This package requires Python 3.9+.